Showmax/prometheus-ethtool-exporter/README.md

                         Only scrape interfaces whose name matches this regex -1, --oneshot         Run only once and exit.
 Useful for running in a cronjob
-  -w WHITELIST_REGEX, --whitelist-regex WHITELIST_REGEX
+  -q, --quiet           Silence any error messages and warnings -w WHITELIST_REGEX, --whitelist-regex WHITELIST_REGEX
                         Only include values whose name matches this regex. -w and -b are mutually exclusive